alecmuffett/real-world-onion-sites/README.md

 * https://github.com/alecmuffett/onion-sites-that-dont-suck/blob/master/README.md

-...are certainly the fastest and most effective way to submit a suggestion; but if you lack that then try `@alecmuffett` on Twitter.
+...are certainly the fastest and most effective way to submit a suggestion.

+If you lack that, then try `@alecmuffett` on Twitter.